Sunday 28th February: An amazing day with blue skies, mostly sunshine, 12°C to 8°C

 A most amazing day and almost as good as any of the hikes we have done in Europe.
 The highlight was getting to the top of the Kepler Mountains, with spectacular views to Lake Te Anau below, then battling 100kph winds across a narrow crest.

-It's 6.30am and dark when we rustle each other out of bed, and into the dark dining room for breakfast of porridge.
-By 8am we're out the door on a beautiful sunshiny day.
-The rain and gales are expected late in the day.
 The track zigzags steeply up the side of the mountain through forests and after 2hrs and a 600 metre climb we reach the tree line at 1000m and step into the open bare mountain tops and cold gusty winds.
 We find a sheltered spot for a muesli bar and put on some extra clothing.